jaateixeira/ScrapLogGit2Net/README.md

 - Possibiliry to add a argument pointing with a file with emails to ignore (e.g., bots and spam email addresses)
 - Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual  (e.g., John uses <John@ibm.com> and <John@gmail.com>)
 - Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual (e.g., @ibm.com, @linux.vnet.ibm.com, @us.ibm.com, @cn.ibm.com)
-- Possibliity to export both networks at individual and organizational level (networks of individuals affiliated with organizations, and networks of organizations)
+OA- Possibliity to export both networks at individual and organizational level (networks of individuals affiliated with organizations, and networks of organizations)
+- Possiblity to limit analysis to n top contriburors (organization with most nodes)

 # Contributing
 Branch and pull mode.
 Please follow the basic guide on [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).